-On just about every parenting site I visit, there seems to be a general theme I see over and over.
-A parent poses a parenting question to the group about their 18 or 19 year-old child, and the comments pour in along the lines of, “They’re 18, time to let go!”
+On almost every parenting site I visit, there seems to be a general theme I see repeatedly.
+A parent poses a parenting question to the group about their 18 or 19-year-old child, and the comments pour in along the lines of, “They’re 18, time to let go!”
 Or, “They’re an adult, not your choice.”

 Who even decided 18 was the legal age for becoming an adult anyway?
 And why?

-That set me searching, and I found a bevy of interesting answers starting with that’s when a squire was deemed a knight.
+That set me searching, and I found a bevy of interesting answers, starting with that’s when a squire has deemed a knight.
 I could only ask myself, “Really, we’re basing when a child becomes an adult on a data point from medieval times?”

 not be confused with the age of maturity, age of sexual consent, marriageable age, school-leaving age, drinking age, driving age, voting age, smoking age, gambling age, etc., which each may be independent of and set at a different age from the age of majority.

 So let me get this straight.
-We’re leaving our 18 year-old seniors to be responsible for permanently marking their bodies with tattoo ink, but we’re wise enough to prohibit them from drinking or putting a quarter in a slot machine?
+We’re leaving our 18-year-old seniors responsible for permanently marking their bodies with tattoo ink, but we’re wise enough to prohibit them from drinking or putting a quarter in a slot machine?

 So as much as I’m willing to let you do you as a parent, here’s why I won’t be abdicating my parental responsibilities anytime soon.